josejhkim/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view the current guest list.
+1. User requests to view the current person list.
-2. WeddingHero displays the list of guests.
+2. WeddingHero displays the list of persons.
-3. User selects a guest to delete by providing an identifier (guest name), e.g., `deletePerson n/John Doe`.
+3. User selects a person to delete by providing an index number, e.g., `deletePerson 1`.
-4. WeddingHero searches for a guest matching the provided name or phone number.
+4. WeddingHero searches for the person with the specified index in the current displayed list.
-5. WeddingHero deletes the guest.
+5. WeddingHero deletes the person.
    Use case ends.

 **Extensions:**

-3a. **Alternative Identifier: Phone Number**
+3a. **Missing Index**
     3a1.
-Instead of using the guest name, the user issues the delete command with a phone number identifier (e.g., `deletePerson p/81231234`).
+The user issues the delete command without providing an index (e.g., `deletePerson`).
     3a2.
-WeddingHero searches for a guest matching the provided phone number.
+WeddingHero detects the missing index and displays an error message instructing the user to provide a valid index.
     3a3.
-WeddingHero then proceeds to step 5 of the MSS.

-3b. **Missing Identifier Tag**
+WeddingHero prompts the user to re-enter the command with a valid index.
+    3a4.
+If the user re-enters the command with a valid index, the process resumes at step 4.

+3b. **Invalid Index Format**
     3b1.
-The user issues the delete command without using the required identifier tag (e.g., `deletePerson John Doe` without `n/` or `p/`).
+The user enters an invalid index format (e.g., non-numeric characters or negative numbers).
     3b2.
-WeddingHero detects the missing tag and displays an error message instructing the user to use the correct identifier format.
+WeddingHero identifies the invalid index format and displays an error message.
     3b3.
-WeddingHero prompts the user to re-enter the command with either of the proper tags.
+WeddingHero prompts the user to re-enter a valid index.
     3b4.
-If the user re-enters the command with a valid identifier, the process resumes at step 4.
+If the user provides a valid index, the process resumes at step 4.

-3c. **Invalid Input Text**
+3c. **Index Out of Range**
     3c1.
-The user enters invalid text that does not conform to the expected format (e.g., contains non-alphanumeric characters).
+The user enters an index that is larger than the number of person s in the list.
     3c2.
-WeddingHero identifies the invalid input and displays an error message indicating that the input is invalid.
+WeddingHero detects the out-of-range index and displays an error message.
     3c3.
-WeddingHero prompts the user to re-enter a valid identifier.
+WeddingHero prompts the user to re-enter a valid index.
     3c4.
-If the user provides a valid input, the process resumes at step 4.
+If the user provides a valid index, the process resumes at step 4.

 5a. **No Matching Person Found**
     5a1.
-WeddingHero is unable to find any guest matching the provided identifier (name or phone number).
+WeddingHero is unable to find any person matching the provided index.
     5a2.
-WeddingHero informs the user that no matching guest was found.
+WeddingHero informs the user that no matching person was found.
     5a3.
-If the user re-enters a valid tag with a different value as an identifier, the process resumes at step 4.
+If the user re-enters a valid index with a different person , the process resumes at step 4.
     5a4.
 If the user changes commands, the use case ends.

-### Use case: Edit a guest
+### Use case: Edit a person

 **Preconditions:**
 - A wedding has been created.
 - A wedding has been set as the active wedding in WeddingHero.
-- The guest to be edited exists in the current wedding's guest list.
+- The person to be edited exists in the current wedding's person list.

 **MSS**

-1. User requests to view the current guest list.
+1. User requests to view the current person list.
-2. WeddingHero displays the list of guests.
+2. WeddingHero displays the list of persons.
-3. User enters the edit command with the guest's index and at least one field to modify (e.g., `edit 1 p/91234567 e/newemail@example.com`).
+3. User enters the edit command with the person's index and at least one field to modify (e.g., `edit 1 p/91234567 e/newemail@example.com`).
 4. WeddingHero validates the index and the new field values.
-5. WeddingHero updates the guest's information with the new values.
+5. WeddingHero updates the person's information with the new values.
-6. WeddingHero displays a confirmation message showing the updated guest information.
+6. WeddingHero displays a confirmation message showing the updated person information.
    Use case ends.

 **Extensions:**